PixelPaper/ixdsuperstars/index.md

 **What do I need to create?** We would like to see a solid plan on how you would like to take your project further and a series of visuals of what you would intend to produce.
 These could either be created by hand or produced on the computer and printed off.

 For example, say you're into collecting Barbie dolls and love 8-bit games.
-Combine those passions and you could end up with a series of Ken and Barbie 8-bit icons or a range of 8-bit Barbie Through the Ages posters. *This is my idea so hands off ;-)*
+Combine those passions and you could end up with a series of Ken and Barbie 8-bit icons or a range of 8-bit Barbie-Through-The-Ages posters. *This is my idea so hands off ;-)*

 So with your 8-bit Barbie project in action we would like to see how you would visualise it by creating a few posters or a series of icons to show off your skills.